chmouel/one-third-window-gnome-extension/README.md

 Position window to a one third of the screen.

-The idea of one third window is where you have a ultra wide screen and rather have a "big" centered window but keep some other windows (2 to be exact) on the side.
+The idea of one third window is where you have a ultra wide screen and rather wanted to have a "large" centered window but keep some other windows (2 to be exact) on the side.

-This extension automate it, it add a shortcut (Super+c by default ) to always center the current or another shortcut (Super+Shift+c) to rotate the postion from Left to Right.
+This extension automate it, it add a shortcut (Super+c by default ) to always center the current and another shortcut (Super+Shift+c) to rotate the postion from Left to Right.

+You can customize the pixel positionement as much as you want but the defaults should be sanes.

 ## Demo